 …but wait.
 Have you put much thought into the firewood you’re using?
 Many underestimate just how vital it is to burn the right type of properly seasoned wood.
 In fact, some types of wood should not be burned indoors at all!
 If you own a fireplace, this is definitely one area you want to be knowledgable in.

-We’re going to talk about all that and more in this best firewood 101 post…
+That’s why we’re here to talk about it all and answer some common questions in this firewood 101 post!

 Should You Buy Hardwood Or Softwood?